A Short Story

 “I heard several loud gunshots.
 They echoed through the house like a stampede of horses.
 I ran to the door to have a look, expecting to see the riders bullying my family, shooting in the air and still shouting threats.
-But, when I peered out, my brother and pa were laying on the ground, and momma was screaming.
+But, when I peered out, my brother and Pa were on the ground, and Momma was screaming.

-I scrambled around the house to get the rifle and some shells.
-Pa had taught me to shoot when we hunted pronghorn.
+I scrambled around the house to get my rifle and some shells.
+Pa had taught me to shoot, hunting pronghorn.
 I was panicked and not as quick as I wanted to be.
-By the time I came out the door with the gun loaded, they’d all ridden off, except for one rider.
-I could hear Momma sobbing.
-A man was sitting on his horse, with his back to me and a gun in his hand, pointed it at my momma, on her knees crying over my brother’s body.
+By the time I came out the door with my loaded gun, they’d all ridden off, except for one rider, who had his back to me.
+His gun was pointed at my Momma, crying over my brother, lying on the ground in a pool of blood beside my Pa.
 He fired once, and she slumped over my brother.
 He didn’t hear me coming up from behind.
 When he swung his horse around to face me, I had his head in my sights; damn near blew it clean off.
 His body flipped backward off his horse.”

 I’d been holding my breath; it was time to breathe.
 I wanted to say something, but the words wouldn’t come out.
-He hesitated a moment, his eyes moving to look at me, then back to the glass in his hands resting on the table.
+He Paused, eyes shifting in my direction then back to the glass in his hand.

 Seen a lot of country since then, but I’ve never been back to the old homestead.
 Don’t imagine it’s even still there.
 But, that’s where I got the gun.”

 I was still at a loss for words.
-My eyes dropped to the holstered six-shooter; the gun that had killed his mother and possibly the rest of the family.
+I looked at the holstered gun, the weapon that had killed his mother and possibly the rest of the family.

+Gawd!
 Six or seven years old.
 When I was that age, I could barely walk to school without help.
-I could not imagine, having the calm maturity to do what he had done.
+I could not imagine having the maturity to do what he had done.
 What does someone that age do to survive in such a harsh environment?
 Words tumbled, almost incoherent, from my mouth.